rise8-us/delivery-playbooks/docs/content/plays/product/rate-ratio-metrics.md

 ## What are Rate and Ratio Metrics?

 Rate and ratio-based metrics both compare two numbers through division, but the distinction lies in the relationship between the quantities and the role of time.
 A rate metric explicitly measures a change over time, while a ratio metric compares two quantities that can be of different units and do not necessarily involve time.

-### Why Delivery Teams Use Them
+### Why Delivery Teams use them

 #### Apples-to-apples comparability